 “Knowing the law is table stakes.
 I can achieve my client’s objective no matter how challenging the non-legal issues might seem because I effectively collaborate with other team members to ensure the client’s success. ”

 Tom chairs the municipal infrastructure and services practice area.
-He represents local governments and municipal authorities with infrastructure related matters, such as regulatory compliance, bulk sale and services contract negotiations and water and wastewater system purchases and sales.
+He represents local governments and municipal authorities with infrastructure related matters, such as regulatory compliance, bulk sale and services contract negotiations, establishing public-private partnerships, and water and wastewater system purchases and sales.
 His prior experience with North America’s largest water and wastewater company, as well as his involvement in the sales of the water and sewer systems in numerous Pennsylvania counties gives him an industry-leading familiarity with Act 12, the PA PUC fair market value statute and the implementation orders that governs its use.
 Tom’s close collaboration with municipal solicitor’s and significant practical experience as counsel to municipalities relating to a PUC application under Act 12 and relating to the PA DEP make him a trusted advisor in preparing witness testimonies and drafting water and wastewater planning documents.
 Beyond his municipal infrastructure and services practice, Tom represents individuals and corporations in business and finance, and corporate governance matters.

 Growing up in a single parent household, Tom became his deaf mother’s voice from the moment he could speak.
 By the time Tom was 12, he had really honed his skills being his Mom’s ears and consigliere.
 He brings these unique communication skills to his practice.
 He actively listens to all the issues that his clients are facing without interruption or pre-conceived “solutions.”
 In Tom’s view, solving complicated legal issues never just involves the law, but also a team of skilled people.
 Because of this, Tom enjoys a number of deep relationships with financial advisors, engineers and other professionals that can be deployed as resources for his clients.